PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 - **Profit and loss** - also called 'income statement'
   - Revenue looks obvious, but make sure you only talk about 'real' revenue from sales, and not things like bank account interest or merch.
   - Cost of Goods Sold is also called COGS - as mentioned before, this is where your hosting costs should go if you are a SaaS business.
-  - When people say 'startups aren't profitable' they are talking about 'Net profit' (sometimes called 'Net income'), not 'Gross profit'.
+  - When people say 'startups aren't profitable', they are talking about 'Net profit' (sometimes called 'Net income'), not 'Gross profit'.
 If you see a positive 'Gross profit' number, that is normal - do not get excited!
   - You should spend 80% of your effort here making sure you understand your Expenses
   - Startups and VCs are obsessed with talking about 'EBITDA' and 'your path to EBITDA-positive'.
 'Net operating income' or 'Operating income' is a good enouch proxy for this.
 Don't worry about calculating it.
 - **Balance sheet**